lightsweeper/lightsweeper/README.md

  this will walk you through creating a floor configuration file.
 If you are not using a real floor just create a virtual configuration.

- Once configured, run a game by calling it directly, e.g.:
+ Once configured, run:

-  > python games/minesweeper.py

- or by accessing it through LightSweeper:

   > python LightSweeper.py